Drunk Driving Accident Lawyers In West Palm Beach

 Florida’s dram shop law says that anyone who sells or furnishes alcohol to a person who is a minor or who “knowingly serves a person habitually addicted to the use of any or all alcoholic beverages” can be liable for damages caused by or resulting from that person’s intoxication.

-Unfortunately, Florida’s dram shop law does not, unlike similar laws in other states, contain social host provisions that hold private homeowners liable if they overserve intoxicated guests or they serve alcohol to minors.
+Unfortunately, Florida’s dram shop law does not contain social host provisions that hold private homeowners liable for overserving intoxicated guests or serving alcohol to minors.

-Even if a driver is not convicted of a DUI, they can still be held liable for charges in a civil suit.
+Even if a DUI conviction does not occur, a driver can still face liability charges in a civil suit.
 Prosecutors must prove a person’s guilt beyond a reasonable doubt in a DUI case because this is a criminal charge.
-However, civil cases for damages resulting from intoxication can be proven by overwhelming evidence of intoxication and its effects or results.
-So, a driver could avoid a DUI conviction because of a technicality related to their arrest, but their intoxication could still be proven to the satisfaction of a jury in a civil case.
+However, you can prove civil cases for damages resulting from intoxication by overwhelming evidence of intoxication and its effects.
+So, a driver could avoid a DUI conviction because of a technicality related to their arrest, but you could still prove their intoxication to the court in a civil case.

 Many drunk driving crashes result in settlements because insurance companies don’t want the civil case tried in court.
-However, if an insurer refuses to settle in good faith, then taking the case to court may be the only avenue for being awarded compensatory damages.
+Yet, if an insurer fails to settle in good faith, pursuing the case in court may become the sole option for obtaining compensatory damages.

-A person who proves that their injuries were the result of another driver’s intoxication can be awarded compensatory damages that are usually some combination of economic damages and noneconomic damages.
+A person who proves that their injuries resulted from another driver’s intoxication can recover compensatory damages that are usually some combination of economic and non-economic damages.
 Economic damages are the actual costs a victim incurs.
 These can include medical bills, lost wages, and property damage.
 Noneconomic damages, however, are more subjective and include things like pain and suffering, emotional and mental anguish, and disfigurement.